tahmidmehdi/dphmix/README.md

 Implements MFVI with conjugate priors using the Stick-breaking Process for Dirichlet Process Mixture Models where the independent variates follow Normal, Bernoulli & Poisson distributions.
 It can also handle must-link constraints.

-For MFVI, add 'sb1' & 'sb2' to hyperparameters for variational posterior of v.
-Variational expectations are contained in dictionaries where keys=['lntau','tau','mu','lnp','lnip','lnlam','lam','lnv','lniv'] where the values of 'mu','tau' & 'lntau' must be lists of numbers with length G, the value of 'lnp' & 'lnip' must be a list of numbers with length B, the value of 'lam' & 'lnlam' must be a list of numbers with length P and the values of 'lnv' & 'lniv' must be numbers.

 Parameter | Data type | Description
 :---: | :---: | :---
 alpha | float>0 | required.
 The alpha parameter for the Dirichlet Process.
 Determines how precisely the model should look for clusters.
 Higher values will create more clusters. iterations | int>=1 | required.
 The maximum number of iterations. max\_clusters | int>=2 | required.
 The maximum number of clusters the model can create. tol | float>0 | optional (default: 1e-3).
-If using MFVI, the algorithm stops when the difference between evidence lower bounds (ELBOs) in 2 consecutive iterations is less than tol. n\_jobs | int>=1 | optional (default: 1).
+The algorithm stops when the difference between evidence lower bounds (ELBOs) in 2 consecutive iterations is less than tol. n\_jobs | int>=1 | optional (default: 1).
 The number of cores to use. random\_state | int>=0 or None | optional (default: None).
-If using MFVI, this determines the initial clusters and ensures reproducibility.
+Determines the initial clusters and ensures reproducibility.

 Method | Description
 :---: | :---
-fit_predict(X[, ml, hyperparameters]) | Fits a model & predicts cluster assignments for each observation in X. ml can be passed to force certain observations to cluster together. predict(X) | Predicts cluster assignments for each observation in X along with probabilities of belonging to each cluster using the fitted model. get\_params() | Gets arguments for the model.
+fit_predict(X[, ml, hyperparameters]) | Fits a DPHM model & predicts cluster assignments for each observation in X. ml can be passed to force certain observations to cluster together. predict(X) | Predicts cluster assignments for each observation in X along with probabilities of belonging to each cluster using the fitted model. get\_params() | Gets arguments for the model.